 Honey was founded by survivors, for survivors following the realization that sexual trauma is not a rare occurrence, but a global pandemic impacting all genders, ethnicities, faiths, sexualities, and abilities.
 After years of silence and suffering post-assault, we found the courage to speak out about our experiences.
 As we shared our stories, we were emboldened to break through the destructive cultural taboos that so often suppress survivors.
 In the summer of 2015, Honey was created as a space to enable others to also find power and transformation in expressing their truth.

-Survivors Dinners are intimate gatherings for survivors of sexual trauma and allies, designed to provide a safe space for individuals with a desire to learn from and support one another.
+We provide intimate gatherings, for survivors of sexual trauma and allies, designed to provide a safe space for individuals with a desire to learn from and support one another.
 This unique environment allows attendees to candidly discuss the diverse spectrum of survivorship in a compassionate and empowering setting.
-Survivors Dinners establish lasting communities and systems of support.
+Honey gatherings establish lasting communities and systems of support.

 A truth is an expression of an experience with sexual trauma.
 Truth sharing helps alleviate shame imposed on survivors and combats the silence that enables rape culture and continued perpetration of violence.
 Both survivors and their loved ones are encouraged to express their own experiences surrounding sexual trauma, which serves both as a vehicle to inward healing and outward change.